 When brunch can be made ahead of time, life is even better.

-I typically make this Apple French Toast Casserole the night before, let it sit overnight, and then bake it in the morning.
+I typically make Apple French Toast Casserole the night before, let it sit overnight, and then bake it in the morning.
+This way you can wake up, and pretty much have breakfast close to being ready.
+Trust me, it’s the best feeling.

-When done, sprinkle some powdered sugar on it for that “snow top” look, and then drizzle it with maple syrup because you know you love that maple syrup! 🙂
+When done, sprinkle some powdered sugar on Apple French Toast Bake for that “snow top” look, and serve it with maple syrup because you know you love that maple syrup! 🙂

 Tips and Tricks